One Dimensional Quantum Walks with Two-step Memory: Path integral analysis of the Hadamard QW2M

 \subsection{The amplitudes}

 Let $\bm{l}=(N_L,N_R,C_L,C_R,C_L^1,C_R^1,C_L^2,C_R^2,g,r,t_2t_1t_0)$ be an 11-tuple property for a direction sequence beginning with $RL$, where $N_X$ ($X\in\{L,R\}$) is the number of $X$'s, $C_X$ is the number of $X$ clusters, $C_X^1$ is the number of $X$ clusters of size one, $C_X^2$ is the number of $X$ clusters of size two, $g$ is the number of $S$ and $M$ groups, $r$ is the number of singular $R$ clusters bordered by a singular $L$ cluster and a non-singular $L$ cluster, and $t_2t_1t_0$ indicates the type of the end of the sequence.
-By expression~(\ref{eq:13}), the phases of all direction sequences with the property $\bm{l}$ are identical.
+By expression~(\ref{eq:13}), the phases of all direction sequences with the same $\bm{l}$ are identical.
 Thus, by counting the number $cnt_{\bm{l}}$ of direction sequences that possess the property $\bm{l}$ and that lead to a specific final state, and then summing over $cnt_{\bm{l}}$ for all possible values of $\bm{l}$, one can obtain the amplitude for that state.
 To simplify the amplitude expression, we introduce three new combinatorial symbols as follows. \begin{myDefinition} The number of compositions of the integer $u$ into $m$ parts in which there are $v$ summands 2 but no summand 1 is

 \end{myDefinition} One can verify that there is exactly one composition~\cite{Merlini2004Compositions} for $m=v=u/2$; however, if $m<v$ or $u<3m-v$, then the required composition would not exist at all.
-We define $\bigl(\begin{smallmatrix}u\\m\\v\end{smallmatrix}\bigr)$ to be 1 rather than 0 for this impossible case so that it can be generally applied in the subsequent amplitude formula without introducing any invalid expression. \begin{myDefinition} The number of ways to construct a permutation of the multi-set $\{x\cdot S, y\cdot M\}$ where the number of $S$ and $M$ groups is $g$, and in which the last element is indicated by $t_1t_0$ is
+We define $\bigl(\begin{smallmatrix}u\\m\\v\end{smallmatrix}\bigr)$ to be 1 rather than 0 for this impossible case so that it can be generally applied in the subsequent amplitude formula without introducing any invalid expression. \begin{myDefinition} Consider a union of two sets $U=A\bigcup B$, where $A$ contains $x$ elements and $B$ contains $u-x$ elements.
+The number of $m$-subsets $C$ of $U$ in which $r$ of the $m$ elements of $C$ are taken from $A$, and the remaining $m-r$ elements of $C$ are taken from $B$ is

 \end{myDefinition} \begin{myDefinition} The number of ways to construct a permutation of the multi-set $\{x\cdot S, y\cdot M\}$ where the number of $S$ and $M$ groups is $g$, and in which the last element is indicated by $t_1t_0$ is